hsiaosiyuan0/mole/docs/dup-pkg-ana/README.md

 }
 ```

-Get the analysis report by below command:
+Get the analysis report by using below command:

 ```
 npx molecast -pkg-ana